memes/terraform-google-secret-manager/README.md

-# Secret Manager
+# GCP Secret Manager for Terraform 0.12

+> NOTE: This module is from the Terraform 0.12 supporting branch - use 1.x releases for Terraform 0.13+

-This module provides an opinionated wrapper around creating and managing secret values in GCP [Secret Manager](https://cloud.google.com/secret-manager) with Terraform 0.13.
+This module provides an opinionated wrapper around creating and managing secret values in GCP [Secret Manager](https://cloud.google.com/secret-manager) with Terraform 0.12.

 Given a project identifier, the module will create a new secret, or update an existing secret version, so that it contains the value provided.
 An optional list